trunghng/trunghng.github.io/content/posts/reinforcement-learning/eligible-traces.md

 Instead of having domain of $[0,\infty)$, if we further assume that $i(s)>0,\hspace{0.1cm}\forall s\in\mathcal{S}$, then it implies immediately that the column sums are all positive, the key matrix is positive definite, so is the matrix $\mathbf{A}$, and the ETD($\lambda$) and its expected update are stable.

 ## References
-[1] Richard S. Sutton & Andrew G. Barto.
+[1] <span id='rl-book'>Richard S. Sutton & Andrew G. Barto.
 [Reinforcement Learning: An Introduction](https://mitpress.mit.edu/books/reinforcement-learning-second-edition).
-MIT press, 2018.
+MIT press, 2018.</span>

 [2] Doina Precup & Richard S. Sutton & Satinder Singh.
 [Eligibility Traces for Off-Policy Policy Evaluation](https://scholarworks.umass.edu/cs_faculty_pubs/80).
 ICML '00 Proceedings of the Seventeenth International Conference on Machine Learning.
 80, 2000.